-4LM (DATA MODULE)
+4SWM (DATA MODULE)

-The OfficeServ 7030 can support up to 2 data modules.
-The 4LM can be combined in the same cabinet with the telephone cards to provide a converged voice and data solution.
-The 4LM which is a data board, provides 10/100 base-T interface and performs the Layer2 switching function as the data transmission/reception board to/from a LAN.
-When installed, the 4LM module provides connection for four ports of the front panel of the base unit.
-These ports can be used to connect IP phones, WAPs, SPNet, LAN printers, PC programming, uplink to other data switches or any other eternet devices.
+The OfficeServ 7100 supports one enterprise class data module.
+The 4SWM can be combined in the same cabinets with the telephone system cards to provide a converged voice and data solution.
+4SWM, which is a data board of OfficeServ 7100, provides 10/100 BASE-T interface and performs the Layer2 Switch function as the data transmission/reception board to/from a LAN.
+When installed, the 4SWM module provides connection for four (4) PoE ports off the front panel of the MP10a card.
+These ports can be used to connect IP phones, WAPs, SP-Net, LAN printers, PC programming, uplink to other data switches or any other Ethernet devices.
 This module may be used in conjunction with the licensed MGI channels when providing IP telephony services.
-This module can only be installed in slots 2 or 3 of the base unit.
-Note: The 4LM does not support Power over Ethernet (PoE).
+This module can only be installed on the optional daughter board slot on the MP10a card.
+See installation manual for details.

-The main functions of the 4LM board are as follows:
+The main functions of the 4SWM board are as follows: